.

 How Does LigoLab Decide When and What to Update?

-When a lab requests a new LIS system feature, there are two possible paths.
-If the feature aligns with LigoLab’s development roadmap and timeline, it's added at no additional cost.
-However, if the feature is critical and requires immediate development, LigoLab provides a (do-not-exceed) quote for the expedited work and prioritizes the request.
+When a lab requests a new LIS system feature, there are two options.
+If the request aligns with LigoLab’s development roadmap, it is included at no additional cost.
+If the feature is urgent and requires immediate development, LigoLab issues a not-to-exceed quote and fast-tracks the work.

-“In both scenarios—whether it follows our schedule or is fast-tracked for a specific lab—all customers ultimately benefit,” said Kalantaryan.
-“The new feature becomes part of the latest version of our laboratory information system software.
-Our customers form a community, and as a forward-thinking LIS company, we’re committed to helping all of them eliminate growth barriers, enhance efficiency, and increase profitability.”
+"In both scenarios, all customers ultimately benefit," said Kalantaryan.
+"The new feature becomes part of the latest version of our laboratory information system software.
+Our customers form a community, and as a forward-thinking LIS company, we're committed to helping all of them eliminate growth barriers, enhance efficiency, and increase profitability."

 Industry Insights: Building vs. Buying Laboratory Information Systems (LIS) - Dispelling Some Common Myths